 For most people, the newest closed back headphone from Focal is unattainable.
 At $2999, it is a headphone reserved for the only the most serious audiophiles.
 But if this price point didn’t scare you off yet, you’ve probably also had your eyes on the Sennheiser HD 820.
 Both of these cans are their brand’s flagship closed-back headphones.
 So which one is a better candidate for you?
 Today, let’s take a closer look with this Focal Stellia vs Sennheiser HD 820 Comparison Review.

-Focal Stellia vs Sennheiser HD 820 Comparison Review
+Comparing Focal Stellia vs Sennheiser HD 820 Headphones

 In the Box

 |Focal Stellia||Sennheiser HD 820|

 |1.2 m cable with 3.5 mm connector||3 m cable with 6.35 mm connector|

 |3 m balanced cable with 4-pin XLR connector||3m balanced cable with 4.4 mm connector|

 |3.5 mm to 6.35 mm adapter||3 m balanced cable with 4-pin XLR connector (optional)|

 |zipping rigid travel carrying case||wooden storage box|

 The looks of the Focal Stellia and the Sennheiser HD 820 fulfill different aesthetic tastes.
 On one hand, the Stellia’s brown leather feels rustic.
 This feeling contrasts with the chrome colored accents and flashy precision of the pattern on the earcup.